ConorGagliardi/conorgagliardi.com/_pages/about.md

 Undergraduate Student, <br>
 [Rochester Institute of Technology](https://www.rit.edu), New York -->
 I am an RIT Undergraduate Student, a veteran currently serving in the NY Army National Guard, and an aspiring researcher.
 I have gone through many hardships to get to where I am today, but I strive to succeed, and dream in the stars.
 I have done multiple personal projects on topics I am interested in such as machine learning, autonomous systems, and computer vision.
-I hope to pursue research in these fields and develop novel findings.
+I hope to pursue research in these fields and make some really cool things (hopefully related to robotics and autonomy).

 While only a freshmen in high school, I was selected to attend a local Early College High School Career Academy program.
 In this, I participated in college classes on a college campus whilst also being in high school.
 Those classes were networking and network security focused and I have maintained an outstanding average of 3.9 and above while staying top 10 in my high school.
 I have completed certifications Including CompTIA A+ and the CCENT as well during that time.